 Description: An outdoor structure placed on the ground surface or below-ground that is filled with water for swimming.
-The term does not include those pools with a maximum diameter of 15 feet and a maximum wall height of 15 inches and which are taken down and stored in the off-season structure.
+The term does not include those pools with a maximum diameter of 15 feet and a maximum wall height of 15 inches and which are taken down and stored in the off-season.

+(a) Location.
+A swimming pool shall not be located closer than 10 feet to the principal structure.
 A swimming pool may only be located in a side or rear yard, but not closer than 6 feet to a property boundary line or the minimum setback for an accessory building whichever is greater.
 A swimming pool shall have a horizontal separation distance of at least 15 feet from any septic tank or soil absorption field.
 The inside wall of the pool shall be located at least 10 feet from the vertical plane formed by the electrical wire perpendicular to the ground surface.
 The filter unit, pump, heating unit, and any other mechanical equipment shall be located at least 15 feet from a property boundary line.